-Customer support is crucial when it comes to providing the best possible customer experience and meet their requirements in the best viable way.
-The dashboard KPI examples displayed below show us an example of a customer support department that uses Zendesk as their primary tool to optimize their processes.
+Customer support is crucial when it comes to providing the best possible customer experience and meeting their requirements in the best viable way.
+The KPI examples displayed below show us an example of a customer support department that uses Zendesk as its primary tool to optimize its processes.

 These KPIs are set to yield a long-term, strategic view of the support department and identify trends that will increase the customer satisfaction score.
 The ticket status, created and solved, time to resolve, and tickets by channel and by type all represent metrics important in a customer support department.
 It enables the manager to allocate resources more effectively across the team, and look into more detail by filtering a specific KPI on this Zendesk dashboard.

 If you see any deficiencies in the customer support procedures such as lower satisfaction score, you can interconnect this KPI with others to identify the exact issues that caused this metric to drop.
-Of course, this also depends on the industry you work in, so it makes sense to adjust this dashboard according to your business.
+Of course, this also depends on the industry you work in, so it makes sense to adjust your dashboarding according to your business.

 YouTube is by far one of the top social media channels focused on videos and, by being aware of your audience and their profile, you can tailor your video content based on their wants and needs as well as your goals and objectives.
 To fully take advantage of KPIs and dashboards that you can build for analyzing your audience, let’s take a look at our YouTube dashboard.

 In essence, you need to know what kind of content you will publish, when, and whom are you going to target.
 In this case, the number of subscribers, their profile by age group and gender will let you know more about their culture, linguistic comprehension, or simply the type of content they might be looking for.
 Of course, the point is to test different approaches but to also keep in mind where are they located so that you can post at the right time, to the right viewer.